 Smoking regulations vary widely from country to country.
 In Belize and Nicaragua, there are few restrictions, and smoking in bars and restaurants is generally permitted.
-In Costa Rica and Panama, it is banned in all enclosed spaces, as well as outdoor public places.
+In Costa Rica and Panama, it is banned in enclosed spaces, as well as outdoor public places.
 The other countries' laws are somewhere in between, but generally ban smoking in enclosed public areas.

 Internet cafes with net-to-phone (VOIP) service provide the cheapest way to make international calls, with rates varying between US$0.10 and US$0.50 per minute to the USA and Europe.

-From traditional landlines, the most economical way of calling abroad is by phone cards purchased at kiosks or corner stores.
+From traditional landlines, the most economical way of calling abroad is using phone cards purchased at kiosks or corner stores.
 You can also try direct-dial lines, accessed via special numbers and billed to an account at home.
 It is sometimes cheaper to make a collect or credit-card call to Europe or North America than to pay for the call where you are.

 Many towns and cities have a telephone office with phone booths for local and international calls.
 Rates can be high.
 Avoid credit-card phones in Mexico and the black ‘press button’ phones in Guatemala, which charge extortionate rates.

 Cell phones are widely used.
 You can purchase a local cell phone in a kiosk for as little as US$20, or a prepaid SIM card for around US$5 (the cell phone you use it with must be GSM-compatible and SIM-unlocked).

 All of the Central American countries use the standard 00 as international access code.
 Country codes are as follows:

 - Costa Rica +506

 The toilets of Central America are fine; it’s just the plumbing that has issues.
 Nowhere in the region should you deposit toilet paper or anything else in the toilet unless a sign specifies that it’s OK to do so.
 Wastebaskets are generally provided.